The Ultimate Guide to 80s Goth Hairstyles for Women

 The Dark Cloud

-A woman with pink hair and tattoos
+Person with pink hair and tattoos on a neutral background

 This big, messy hairstyle is achieved with a technique called backcombing.
 Many a night out has been christened with this sacred practice, so you’ll need to get familiar with it.
 Backcombing is basically exactly what it sounds like.
 You flip upside-down, grab a handful of hair, and tease it back from the roots outward with a comb and a healthy shot of hairspray.